COVID-19

 • Climate change economics and policy

-• Trade and investment for energy transition
+• Decarbonisation and energy/industrial transition

-• Political economy of climate change policy
+• Political economy of climate change and energy policy

 • Environment and development